 This course serves as an introduction to the fundamentals of the study of the mind and human behavior.
 Some of the topics covered are: Social Psychology, Altered States of Consciousness, Perception, Psychological Disorders, Experimental Design, Emotions, Evolutionary Psychology, Biopsychology and an Introduction to the Major Perspectives in Psychology.
 The focus of the course is on actively doing activities that reinforce the theory that we are learning in class.
 As a result, we will do a number of experiments and surveys throughout.
 This is an elective course.
 Note this course does not satisfy the Social Studies 11 graduation requirement.

 The focus of this course is the Canadian legal system.
-Topics covered include the court system, criminal law, the Charter of Rights and Freedoms, civil law, torts, marriage and divorce law, and employment law.
-Course content includes: class discussion, current legal events, text- based theory, field trips to Provincial and Supreme Courts and mock trials.
+Topics covered include the court system, criminal law, the youth criminal justice act, human rights legislation, indigenous legal systems, the charter of rights and freedoms, and civil law.
+Course content includes: class discussion, current legal events, text- based theory, field trips to Provincial and/or Supreme Courts and a mock trial.
 This is an elective course.

 This course serves as a continuation of Psychology 11, but with more of an emphasis on theory.
 While reinforcing the topics learned in Psychology 11, we will cover all new information and theory.
 Some of the topics covered are: Developmental Psychology, Behaviorism, Freudian Psychology, Memory, Forensic Psychology, Therapy and Gender Psychology.
 The focus of the course is on actively doing activities that reinforce the theory that we are learning in class.
 As a result, we will do a number of experiments throughout.
 This is an elective course.
 Note this course does not satisfy the Social Studies 11 graduation requirement.